Steve Conley (linebacker)

-Donald Steven Conley (born January 18, 1972) is a former American football linebacker in the National Football League.
+Donald Steven Conley (born January 18, 1972) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected in the third round of the 1996 NFL draft with the 72nd overall pick.
 Conley played for the Pittsburgh Steelers and the Indianapolis Colts in his three-year NFL career.
-He also played in the Canadian Football League and the XFL.
-He attended the University of Arkansas, where he was named 1st team All-SEC as a senior in 1995.
+He also played in the Canadian Football League (CFL) and the XFL.

+Conley attended the University of Arkansas, where he was named 1st team All-SEC as a senior in 1995 after tying the Arkansas single-season QB sack record with 14.
+Conley helped the Razorbacks win the 1995 SEC Western Division championship, the school's first division title.

-Conley is the younger brother of Olympic medalist Mike Conley, Sr., and the uncle of former Ohio State basketball player, and current Utah Jazz Point Guard, Mike Conley, Jr.
+Conley is the younger brother of Olympic medalist Mike Conley, Sr., and the uncle of former Ohio State basketball player, and current Minnesota Timberwolves point guard Mike Conley Jr.

 Conley has appeared on the TLC TV series 19 Kids and Counting and Counting On as a friend of the Duggar family.